 Button and ports placement is identical to the T6.
 The rear buttons are configured in a way, which makes it very easy to navigate and understand.
 These controls are on the right side of the LCD.
 These buttons include; live view button, EV compensation, Q button, Display + Menu, and play buttons.

 On the front plate of the body, there is a lens release button.
-On the top plate, there is the mode dial, power switch, flash release, control dial, and shutter release.
+There is the mode dial, power switch, flash release, control dial, and shutter release on the top plate.

 The display of the camera is a fixed 3 inches LCD screen.
 It is on the back of the camera, and all the settings are shown on it.
 This display lacks touch control, and the only option to control the camera is via its buttons.